thackmann/MicroMetabolismDatabase/README.md

 ### Download as R Shiny app
 1)  In the menu above, click `Code` -> `Download ZIP`.
-2) Upzip the downloaded folder, locate `app.R`, open in R Studio, and click `Run app`.
+2) Upzip the downloaded folder, locate `app.R`, open in R Studio, and click `Run App`.

 ### Download as Docker image
 1)  In command prompt, run